databutton/crypto-tracker/README.md

-# The Cypto Tracker experiment
+# The Crypto Tracker experiment
 Crypto tracker continuously monitors Crypto assets on FTX of your choice, evaluates them against your chosen strategy, and sends you notifications on e-mail, Slack, or Discord.